 Tips and Recipe FAQ:

-Meatballs that are dry tend to be overcooked, or they cooked dry (not covered in liquid.)
+Meatballs that are dry tend to be overcooked, or they are cooked dry (not covered in liquid.)
 Cooking these meatballs submerged in the barbecue sauce will help them stay moist and delicious.

 - Healthy Chicken Meatballs Four Ways